Together we make Red River College a great place to work, teach and learn. We value respect, inclusiveness and integrity and strive to:

 It is incumbent that any employee who becomes aware of wrongdoing or unethical behaviour as defined in the College’s Ethical Behaviour Policy and Public Interest Disclosure/Whistleblower Protection Policy disclose such information to the College.

-What type of suspected activities should be disclosed?
+Examples of suspected activities that should be reported include:

 - Manipulation or falsification of data